determined-ai/determined/examples/tutorials/mnist_ptl/README.md

 - `print`: NUD;
     - r: exclude or print a warning. or have them simply print
 - `save_hyperparameters`: NUD; saves model inputs in model.hparams. eg determined context?
-  - QUESTION: do we have this work with det context?
   - no work needed? `get_hparam`.
 TODO check source code
 - `test_step`: unsupported in determined
 - `test_step_end`: unsupported in determined
 - `test_epoch_end`: unsupported in determined
 - `to_onnx`: NUD; given a file_path save in onnx format
-  - QUESTION: support? in checkpoint? do we save arbitrary files in checkpoint.
+  - needs support for saving arbitrary files in checkpoint.
   - potentially out of scope
 - `to_torchscript`: NUD; export as torchscript
   - same as `to_onnx`
 - `training_step`: required; full training loop
-  - QUESTION hiddens: passed in for bptt (rnn)
+  - hiddens: passed in for bptt (rnn)
-    - not supported TODO create pytorch trial ticket for supporting?
+    - this argument won't be supported TODO create pytorch trial ticket for supporting?
-  - optimizer index arguments this is todo
+  - TODO optimizer index arguments
 - `training_step_end`
   - used for softmax or NCE loss
   - in dp or ddp2: this will be called with `[training_step(part) for part in batch_parts]`
-  - QUESTION do we support dp, ddp2
   - TODO checkout trainer sourcecode.
 - `training_epoch_end`: use this in case you need to do something with all the outputs for every training_step.
-  - QUESTION: do we have such a hook in PyTorch trial
   - no support in `pytorch/_callback`.
+  - will depend on adding this hook to pytorch trial
 - `unfreeze`: NUD; unfreeze all params
   - r: no direct work. checkout trainer for freeze/unfreeze around trainstep
 - `validation_step`
   - TODO need batch index.
-  - QUESTION: would we support multiple validation dataloaders? this fn would expect dataloader_idx if so
+  - if we support multiple validation dataloaders? this fn would expect dataloader_idx
   - out of scope for now. would require changing pytorchtrial api
 - `validation_step_end`
   - similar to other x_step_end